NordicSemiconductor/asset-tracker-cloud-aws-js/features/NetworkSurveyGeolocationnRFCloud.feature.md

 # nRF Cloud Network Survey Geolocation

-> Optionally, device locations can be resolved by the nRF Cloud API using the
+> Resolve the device geolocation through the network site survey using the nRF
-> network site surveys
+> Cloud API

 ## Background